signerhq/universal-seed-system/README.md

 ## Word Lookup System

-All 42 language word lists plus emoji characters are compiled into a single flat hash table (`words.json`) for **instant** word resolution.
+All 42 language word lists plus emoji characters are compiled into a single file (`words.json`) containing a flat hash table for **instant** word resolution and embedded language maps for generation in any language.
 Everything is in one file — `seed.py`.

 <br>